What is a hemorrhagic stroke?

 How is a hemorrhagic stroke diagnosed?

-Your caregiver will ask about your symptoms and when they started.
+Your healthcare provider will ask about your symptoms and when they started.
 He will ask if you have any medical conditions.
-The following tests help your caregiver know where the stroke happened, and how much damage you have:
+The following tests help your healthcare provider know where the stroke happened, and how much damage you have:

-- CT or MRI scan: Caregivers use these pictures to see a burst blood vessel or bleeding in your brain.
+- CT or MRI scan: Healthcare providers use these pictures to see a burst blood vessel or bleeding in your brain.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with metal.
 Metal can cause serious injury.
-Tell the caregiver if you have a metal implant.
+Tell the healthcare provider if you have a metal implant.

 - Arteriography: X-rays are taken of your arteries to look for bleeding or blockage.